Code-Institute-Submissions/milestone-project2-4/README.md

- there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health. exercise can help you it's also a great way to relive stress. there is a dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation.
+ there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health. exercise can help you it's also a great way to relive stress. there is a dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation.to get fit

 ## First Time Visitor Goals
    1. For the first time visitor i want people to see feeback and comments from our members
    about there experience of the staff and personal trainers.
    2. For first time vistiors i want the website to be easy to navigate.
-   3. Target people who are new to the area of exercise promote healthy lifestyle
+   3. Target people who are new to the area of exercise and afraid of going to the gym i want people to have a nice and calming experience of a gym environment

 ## Returning Visitor Goals
     1. As a Returning Visitor i want people to find more information about the gym, prices etc